Safe Routes to School (Bike/Walk 2 School)

 For everyone's safety, please do NOT park on Talisman Drive when dropping off (or picking up) students from Wolftrap.
 Please obey the no stopping signs and no parking cones placed by our student patrol teams in both the mornings and the afternoons.
 For the safety of all families using this highly trafficked area at the start and end of each day, please avoid stopping or parking on Talisman Drive next to the school.
 If your child is not a walker or busser, please use the designated Kiss and Ride lanes only.

-3. A safer crosswalk will be built across Beulah Road at Talisman Dr. Future crosswalk improvements are planned at Beulah Road and Talisman Drive, the crosswalk for Wolftrap Elementary School.
-This will be funded through a federal Safe Routes to School (SRTS) grant, which has been a years long effort of the Wolftrap Elementary community.
-The future work at the Beulah/Talisman Drive crosswalk is projected for August 2022 through July 2023.
-These improvements should make the crossing at Talisman Drive safer for neighborhood residents, elementary students, transit bus riders using the Beulah/Talisman stop, and middle and high school students who cross to bus stops.
+The crosswalk at Beulah Road and Talisman Drive is scheduled to be improved during the Fall of 2023.
+This will be funded through a federal Safe Routes to School (SRTS) grant, which was awarded in 2019 after a years-long effort of the Wolftrap Elementary community advocating for a safer crossing.
+These improvements should make the crossing at Talisman Drive safer for neighborhood residents, elementary students, transit bus riders using the Beulah/Talisman stop, and middle and high school students who cross to their school bus stops.